mldbai/mldb/container_files/public_html/doc/builtin/procedures/StatsTableProcedure.md

 ## Example

-Let's assume a dataset made up of data from a real-time bidding online campaign.
+Let's assume a dataset named rt_bidding made up of data from a real-time bidding online campaign.
 Each row represents a bid request and each column represents a field in the bid request.
 We're interested in tracking statistics for each possible values of each field to determine which ones are strongly correlated with the outcomes.
 The outcomes we want to track are whether there was a click